-Comparison with experiment
+Comparison with experimental spectra

-Next, we discuss the results of the time-resolved experiments and directly compare the predicted and measured UV-Vis spectra.
-Here, starting from a solution of PBI-A and two equivalents of sodium hydroxide (Na2PBI-A), the pH is lowered by addition of glucono-δ-lactone (GdL), which hydrolyses to gluconic acid, 63,64 and we study the change in the optical and mechanical properties as well as NMR spectra and neutron scattering.
-The change in the pH is smooth bar a plateau from 60-150 minutes, see Fig. 3a, which can be linked to the half-way and equivalence points for the first protonation of PBI-A and thus the formation of significant amounts of singly-deprotonated PBI-A.
+Next, we compare the results of the calculations with time-resolved experiments.
+Here, starting from a solution of PBI-A and two equivalents of sodium hydroxide (Na2PBI-A), the pH is lowered by addition of glucono-2-lactone (GdL){3.0}MhichievArticle Online hydrolyses to gluconic acid,63-64 and we study the change in the optical and mechanical properties as well as NMR spectra.
+The change in the pH is smooth bar a plateau from 60-150 minutes, see Fig. 3a, which can be linked to the halfway and equivalence points for the first protonation of PBI-A and thus the formation of significant amounts of singly-deprotonated PBI-A.